 St Andrew’s is an inclusive school where we want all pupils to thrive.
 All children can expect a fully inclusive, well differentiated education at our school, some children may need additional support during their time with us and a few children will need more precise, specialist input.
 On these pages you should be able to find the answers for many frequently asked questions relating to what we offer children in our school who have a Special Educational Need (SEN).
-We hope that you find this information useful, however if you have any further questions please talk to either your child’s class teacher or the school Inclusion Coordinator (Mrs Thorp).
-Mrs Thorp can be contacted by arranging a meeting/telephone conversation time through the school office.
+We hope that you find this information useful, however if you have any further questions please talk to either your child’s class teacher or Mrs Thorp.
+Mrs Thorp is the school Inclusion Co-ordinator (INCo) who is also the named Special Educational Needs and Disability Coordinator (SENDCo) in the school.
+Mrs Thorp can be contacted by arranging a meeting/telephone conversation times through the school office.
 Alternatively you may leave a written note for her at the office.

 A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.